A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Introduction

 Nickisch and Rasmussen \cite{NICKISCH08}) provided a comprehensive review and comparison between the different GPC approximations and the MCMC approaches.
 They came to the conclusion that the MCMC-type approaches are superior in performance, but of course computationally more extensive.
 This is because they can obtain the exact solution of the integral formula, provided the size of the run is large enough.

 Kuss and Rasmussen \cite{KUSS05} compared between a number of GPC approximations.
-Rather than improving the approximation ability or the computation speed, some people considered short-cuts to the the GPC model itself to achieve better efficiency or performance, such as sparse GPC models (see Csato and Opper \cite{CSATO02} Vanhatalo and Vehtari \cite{VANHATALO10}, and Titsias and Lawrence \cite{TITSIAS09b}), and low-dimensional manifold embedding (see Ursatun and Darrell \cite{URSATUN07}).
+Rather than improving the approximation ability or the computation speed, some researchers considered short-cuts to the the GPC model itself to achieve better efficiency or performance, such as sparse GPC models (see Csat\'o and Opper \cite{CSATO02} Vanhatalo and Vehtari \cite{VANHATALO10}, and Titsias and Lawrence \cite{TITSIAS09b}), and low-dimensional manifold embedding (see Ursatun and Darrell \cite{URSATUN07}).

 A majority of the work in the literature and the above reviewed methods consider the binary classification case.
-Nevertheless, some researchers extended The GPC problem to the multi-class case (for example Girolami and Rogers \cite{GIROLAMI06}, and Seeger and Jordan \cite{SEEGER04b}).
+Nevertheless, some researchers extended The GPC problem to the multi-class case (for example Girolami and Rogers \cite{GIROLAMI06}, Hern\'andez-Lobato et al \cite{HERNANDEZ} and Seeger and Jordan \cite{SEEGER04b}).